CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 CV2MIDI should be named in fact an2MIDI because it does a generic "analogue to MIDI"-conversion.
 The software translates incoming voltages, triggers, or gates into various MIDI data.

 There are eight so called ports.
 Each port can do its own type of conversion.
-The sent MIDI data can be composed from multiple ports.
+The MIDI data sent can be composed from multiple ports.

 Most extreme Example: